Elna TSP 72c 1975

 Now the mashed up plastic gear is exposed!

 All I need to do now is order a replacement & try to find one in UK stock.
 Most come direct from the Far East & can take 3/4 weeks to arrive...
 I chose to order it direct from China in the end.
+It was in my letterbox in 8 days from order; )

 Some people think that these plastic gears are cheap & nasty & don't belong on a classy machine such as this.
 But they are not used for economy, simply for quiet running in use & maintenance free since they do not need lubrication.
 (Some people do grease plastic gears nevertheless: ) This machine was made in 1975 & may well have had 40 years use before the gear failed, so they are are more robust than you may think.
 Plastics from 45 years ago were not so advanced as todays & so they have lasted very well actually.
-Many top end Berninas have certain plastic gears also for similar reasons.
+Many top end Berninas have certain plastic gears also, for similar reasons.

 The modern replacement parts are not made by Elna though.
 It's many years since Elna stopped making them.
 Most are Chinese or Taiwanese & may be not be so robust as the originals, but I'd say they'll last 10 years or so & if they weren't available many nice Elnas (Berninas too) would be unusable now.